dzbeck/attack_to_cve/updated-methodology.md

 CVE-2018-17900 is about insecure credential handling.
 The in "General Credential Management Errors" vulnerability type applies for this vulnerability.
 In this case, both mappings in the methodology apply.
 The Primary Impact is [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials), when then leads to the Secondary Impact allowing the adversary to use [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts).

-A discussion on identifying the exploit method are given in the [Standard Exploit Methods](new-methodology.md#standard-exploit-methods) example section.
+A discussion on identifying the exploit method is given [below](#standard-exploit-method-example) example section.
+(NEED TO REWRITE THESE TWO EXAMPLES FOR THE NEW ORDER)

 [CVE-2020-11036](https://nvd.nist.gov/vuln/detail/CVE-2020-11036)

->
+> In GLPI before version 9.4.6 there are multiple related stored XSS vulnerabilities.
+The package is vulnerable to Stored XSS in the comments of items in the Knowledge base.
+Adding a comment with content "<script>alert(1)</script>" reproduces the attack.
+This can be exploited by a user with administrator privileges in the User-Agent field.
+It can also be exploited by an outside party through the following steps: 1.
+Create a user with the surname `" onmouseover="alert(document.cookie)` and an empty first name.
+2. With this user, create a ticket 3.
+As an administrator (or other privileged user) open the created ticket 4.
+On the "last update" field, put your mouse on the name of the user 5.
+The XSS fires This is fixed in version 9.4.6.

 CVE-2020-11036 is a cross-site scripting (XSS) vulnerability.
 For XSS vulnerabilities, there are standard Primary Impact and Secondary Impact mappings (T1059.007 and T1185 respectively).
 However, the Exploitation Technique depends on what type of XSS vulnerability it is.
-Since CVE-2020-11036 is a stored XSS vulnerability, the mapping should be [T1189](https://attack.mitre.org/techniques/T1189) (Drive-by Compromise), as the attack is stored in the web page and the victims are attacked by visiting the infected web page.
+Since CVE-2020-11036 is a *stored* XSS vulnerability, the mapping should be [T1189](https://attack.mitre.org/techniques/T1189) (Drive-by Compromise), as the attack is stored in the web page and victims are attacked by visiting the infected web page.

 [CVE-2020-5210](https://nvd.nist.gov/vuln/detail/CVE-2020-5210)